Brunozhon/python-rock-paper-scissors/README.md

 ## What if you want to/need to use a different GUI library?

+### `PySide`

-~If you want to use PySide, simply replace `PyQt` with `PySide`.~
+If you want to use PySide, simply replace `PyQt` with `PySide`.

-Unfortunately, my Python interpreter seems to have found the worst time to update so you'll just have to wait.
+You can also try migrating to PyQt, alough the same code has also been tested using PySide.